monil667/Volatile-and-NonVolatile-Memory-Design/README.md

 Here's an overview of the process

 Specification:

-We had defined the size of the RAM (256kb).
+We have defined the size of the RAM (256kb).

-We had defined type as Static RAM Array.
+We have defined type as Static RAM Array.

 Module Definition:
 Create a Verilog module specifying input and output ports, including address lines, data lines, control signals (read/write enable), and clock.